druids/django-pyston/docs/filters.rst

         }

 We created filter that filters users according to solving issues.
-If filter input value is ``True`` resource returns users which solve issues that are overtime.
+If filter input value is ``True``, resource returns users which solve issues that are overtime.
 URL with filter is ``/api/user?issues__overtime=1``.